Back-to-the-land movement: Historical precedents

-The movement in North America
+North America

 Regarding North America, many individuals and households have moved from urban or suburban circumstances to rural ones at different times; for instance, the economic theorist and land-based American experimenter Ralph Borsodi (author of Flight from the City) is said to have influenced thousands of urban-living people to try a modern homesteading life during the Great Depression.

-The New Deal town of Arthurdale, West Virginia, was built in 1933 using the back-to-the-land ideas current at the time.
+In 1933, the New Deal town of Arthurdale, West Virginia, was built using the back-to-the-land ideas current at the time.

-There was again a fair degree of interest in moving to rural land after World War II.
+After World War II, interest in moving to rural land once again began to rise.
 In 1947, Betty MacDonald published what became a popular book, The Egg and I, telling her story of marrying and then moving to a small farm on the Olympic Peninsula in Washington state.
 This story was the basis of a successful comedy film starring Claudette Colbert and Fred MacMurray.

 The Canadian writer Farley Mowat says that many returned veterans after World War II sought a meaningful life far from the ignobility of modern warfare, regarding his own experience as typical of the pattern.
-In Canada, those who sought a life completely outside of the cities, suburbs, and towns frequently moved into semi-wilderness environs.
+In Canada, those who sought a life completely outside the cities, suburbs, and towns frequently moved into semi-wilderness environs.

-But what made the later phenomenon of the 1960s and 1970s especially significant was that the rural-relocation trend was sizable enough that it was identified in the American demographic statistics.
+During the 1960s and 1970s, the phenomenon of the rural relocation trend became sizable enough to be identified in the American demographic statistics.

-Roots of this movement can perhaps be traced to some of Bradford Angier's books, such as At Home in the Woods (1951) and We Like it Wild (1963), Louise Dickinson Rich's We Took to the Woods (1942) and subsequent books, or perhaps even more compellingly to the 1954 publication of Helen and Scott Nearing's book, Living the Good Life.
+The roots of this movement can perhaps be traced to some of Bradford Angier's books, such as At Home in the Woods (1951) and We Like it Wild (1963), Louise Dickinson Rich's We Took to the Woods (1942) and subsequent books, or perhaps even more compellingly to the publication of Helen and Scott Nearing's book, Living the Good Life (1954).
 This book chronicles the Nearings' move to an older house in a rural area of Vermont and their self-sufficient and simple lifestyle.
 In their initial move, the Nearings were driven by the circumstances of the Great Depression and influenced by earlier writers, particularly Henry David Thoreau.
-Their book was published six years after A Sand County Almanac, by the ecologist and environmental activist Aldo Leopold, was published, in 1948.
+Their book was published six years after A Sand County Almanac, by the ecologist and environmental activist Aldo Leopold, was published in 1948.
 Influences aside, the Nearings had planned and worked hard, developing their homestead and life according to a twelve-point plan they had drafted.